ppernot/rgumlib/Readme.md

 ## Install

-You can install this package in R from GitHub
+You can install this package in R from GitHub by executing

 ```r
 install.packages("devtools")
 devtools::install_github("ppernot/rgumlib")
 ```
+and load it the usual way

 ```r
 library("rgumlib")